VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## Working Definitions for this Chapter

-The following definitions are used for the remainder of this chapter.
+The remainder of this chapter uses the following definitions.
 For more detail, and possible alternative definitions, see [A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.